rinktel-git/bsam-chatbot/ui/README.md

-# beta.SAM Chatbot
+# Beta.SAM Chatbot

-The beta.SAM Chatbot is an Angular chatbot application which allows a user to ask a question and receive a chatbot response.
-Currently, the chatbot is configured to answer beta.SAM API related questions.
+The Beta.SAM Chatbot is an Angular chatbot application which allows a user to ask a question and receive a chatbot response.
+Currently, the chatbot is configured to answer Beta.SAM API related questions.

 ## Code Modularity